jakejs/jake/README.markdown

 ### Jakefile syntax

-Use `task` to define tasks.
+Use `task` or `file` to define tasks.
 Call it with three arguments (and one more optional argument):

     task(name, dependencies, handler, [async]);

-Where `name` is the string name of the task, `dependencies` is an array of the dependencies, and `handler` is a function to run for the task.
+Where `name` is the string name of the task (or file), `dependencies` is an array of the dependencies, and `handler` is a function to run for the task.

 The `async` argument is optional, and when set to `true` (`async === true`) indicates the task executes asynchronously.
 Asynchronous tasks need to call `complete()` to signal they have completed.

+Tasks created with `task` are always executed when asked for (or depended on).
+Tasks created with `file` are only executed if no file with the given name exists or if any of the files it depends on are more recent than the file named by the task.
+Also, if any dependency is a regular task, the file task will always be executed.

 Use `desc` to add a string description of the task.